ForModLabUHel/forClimate/README_mottiprebas.md

 	pip install numpy pyarrow pandas openpyxl rpy2

 >[!IMPORTANT]
->On Windows install *numpy, pyarrow, pandas, openpyxl* and *rpy2* packages one by one, in the order of appearance.
+>Under Windows install *numpy, pyarrow, pandas, openpyxl* and *rpy2* packages one by one, in the order of appearance.
 >You will encounter errors if trying to install all of them at the same time.

 Keep *Rprebasso* installation up to date.
 The project is regularly updated.